jess-sys/22Docs/docs/valgrind.rst

 Valgrind is an "instrumentation framework for building dynamic analysis tools", according to Valgrind's official documentation.

-Valgrind comes with a bunch of tools, but in this page we will only concentrate on one of those tools : Memcheck.
+Valgrind comes with a bunch of tools, but in this page we will only focus on one of those tools : Memcheck.

 Memcheck is a memory error detector.
 As such, it will detect and show you every memory error your code produces.
 It will also show you your program's memory leaks.